check-face/facemorph.me/src/explain.md

 This is a fun experiment to generate and morph faces.
 Type something in both text boxes and click morph to generate a video morphing between them.

+Not sure what to type?
+Pick from a list of popular baby names with [names.facemorph.me](https://names.facemorph.me/)

 ## How does it work?
 None of the faces you see are real